bhassan6621/qcfirst/README.md

 * We created the database that has users, and sessions models.
 * The users models has all the information that the user put in the sign up form to register for the account, both instructor and student sign up information is in the same model.
 Then, the log in form match the provided email and password with the stored information and let the user log in or alert them if it fails.
 * The sessions model contains the cookies, session id, and expired date and time information.
 This model is populated when the user logs in the account.
+* The contact model has all the messages that are sent by the user with their name and message.
+* For professor side, first the professor add the class to the database and then those added classes display on the professor homepage table for that specfic professor.
+* For student side, the student can search the classes that are stored/added by the professor and the classes search show up in table on the same page so student can enroll in those classes.
+Then the student hit enroll and the course adds in the course array in the user model where the user type is student and then that course show up in the table on student hoempage table.
+* The students who are enrolled in a specific course shows up in the roster that is on the pofessor homepage for each section and course.
+The delete button deletes the that specific course from the table as well as teh databse.
 * We used replit to host our website and used mongodb atlas databse.
 * For front-end technologies, we used github, and bootstrap.
 * For backend, we used node, express, mongodb, mongoose, path, and body-parser.
-* This is the live link to our replit: https://qcfirst-1.navsangeet.repl.co
+* This is the live link to our replit: https://qcfirst-ejs.bibihassan.repl.co
-* This is the join link for our replit: https://replit.com/join/ymgjogqb-navsangeet
 * The link to our package.json: https://github.com/bhassan6621/qcfirst/blob/main/package.json
-* The link to our main server.js: https://github.com/bhassan6621/qcfirst/blob/main/src/server.js
+* The link to our main server.js: https://replit.com/@bibihassan/qcfirst-ejs#src/server.js

 ## Visuals of the QCFirst Website